Boundaries and Methods of Greenhouse Gas Emissions Calculation

 The greenhouse gas emissions due to the use of purchased heat are calculated by the emission coefficient stipulated in the Act on Promotion of Global Warming Countermeasures.

 The greenhouse gas emissions caused by use of purchased electricity overseas in fiscal 2022 are calculated by the latest emission coefficient (2020) of each country according to the IEA Emission Factors 2022 issued by the International Energy Agency (IEA).
 However, Canyon Creek Cabinet Company in the United States uses market-based emission coefficient.

 ■ Portion of outside contracts during construction of wooden detached houses

 ∑ (energy use during on-site construction per home × emissions coefficient by energy source) × Portion of outside contracts used in houses completed in the current fiscal year

 ■ Purchased products

-∑ (Amount of procured product or sales × Emissions per weight or per price)
+∑ (Quantity and amount (excluding tax) of procured product or sales × Emissions per weight or per price)

 Overseas companies handling housing sales: Sales per unit of housing in Japan is calculated and multiplied to the sales of each overseas company.